zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 > Returns come from compound interest in [[iterated games]]

 Nivi: So, these next two tweets are, “Play iterated games.
 All returns in life, whether in wealth, relationships, or knowledge __come from__ compound interest.”

+Naval: When you have been doing business with somebody, __you’ve been friends with somebody for ten years__, twenty years, thirty years, it just gets better and better because you trust them so easily. __The [[friction]] goes down__, __you can__ do bigger, and bigger things together.